rmoestl/C-3PO/README.md

 - ensure a Java SE JDK 8 is installed on your computer
 - ensure Gradle 2.12 is installed on your computer
 - clone C-3PO's repository to your machine
-- in the repository's root directory call `gradle installApp`
+- in the repository's root directory call `gradle installDist`
 - add the directory **_build/install/C-3PO/bin_** to your **PATH**